-,, To review and approve 3-year plan for submission to Finance, Governance and Legal Committee on the 4 th December.
+To review and approve 3-year plan for submission to Finance, Governance and Legal Committee on the 4th December.
 Noting Year 1 of 3-year plan will be the allocated budget for year 2024/2025.
 The spreadsheet of the budgets was presented on the projector, item amended and updated.
-Discussion on Operational budgets included: Public Art line: add item to future agenda, as may need a possible reserve if \$106 money is spent.
+Discussion on Operational budgets included: Public Art line: add item to future agenda, as may need a possible reserve if S106 money is spent.
 RFO to confirm amount left in Section 106 fund and sunset date.
 Trees Maintenance: 24-25 amount increased to allow for additional work from the 2023 surveys, 26-27 next tree surveys so funding for work as a result of these.
 Additional operating budget line requested for Tree Officer.
 New planting - budget increased to replant after fellings as this will be for a large number of trees.
 Need and opportunities for additional fundraising also noted Open Spaces budget retained as is?
 Enviro, HILP - change to "Support for volunteer groups".
 Mobile Library of things - donation.
 Noted there is no Parish Council budget line for climate emergency. - Flag to FGL committee that it is not on anyone committee budget; where should it be?
 Actions in the climate action plan will need to be costed and financial implications considered.
 Biodiversity improvements - budget kept as it but recognised had not been spent yet this year.
-Committee agreed to go to community and ask for ideas.
-Add an operating budget line - Community net zero projects (P23 on NP).
-Sk per year.
+Committee agreed to go to community and ask for ideas. -Add an operating budget line - Community net zero projects (P23 on NP).
+5k per year.
 This could include a donation to a mobile library of things which is a project the committee is interested in supporting and expecting an approach on.
 It is anticipated projects from this line would be undertaken in partnership with community groups and, again, that additional funding could be raised through various grants.
+Discussion on three year plans and projects included: Street Trees/parklets: Cities are planting in spaces reclaimed form the roadway in side streets to provide more planting spaces, this is known as a parklet or a rain garden.
+RFO to contact County Council to see if it is would be feasible.
+Discussion whether it could be added into Neighbourhood Plan so it is requested for new developments.
+Add in Cllr McKeown's suggestions which RFO had not added: graffiti bridge, Art trail (both Public Art projects) and biodiversity projects at any new equipped play spaces.
 All agreed to extend meeting by 10 minutes.
-All agreed amendments, RFO to update spreadsheet and circulate before submitting to FGL.
-RFO NB23/027 Climate Action Plan 027.1 To review and agree how the work of this committee impacts climate change, what specific goals/actions the committee can own in a climate action plan, how should progress be monitored and are there any questions or information needed Item for next agenda and discussion on SharePoint in the interim. ι 1
+All agreed amendments, RFO to update spreadsheet and circulate before RFO submitting to FGL.
+NB23/027 Climate Action Plan To review and agree how the work of this committee impacts climate 027.1 change, what specific goals/actions the committee can own in a climate action plan, how should progress be monitored and are there any questions or information needed Item for next agenda and discussion on SharePoint in the interim.

-NB23/028 Communicating the November 23 Nature and Biodiversity CommitteeMeeting and Request Matters For Next AgendaAgreed a key priority for communication and consultation would be the treeworks Next Agenda : To review and agree how the work of this committee impacts climate change, what specific goals/actions the committee can own in a climate action plan, how should progress be monitored and are there any questions or information needed NB23/029 DATE OF NEXT MEETING - 6 th February 2023 Meeting close: 9.40 p.m.
+NB23/028 Communicating the November 23 Nature and Biodiversity Committee Meeting and Request Matters For Next Agenda Agreed a key priority for communication and consultation would be the tree works Next Agenda: To review and agree how the work of this committee impacts climate change, what specific goals/actions the committee can own in a climate action plan, how should progress be monitored and are there any questions or information needed NB23/029 DATE OF NEXT MEETING - 6 th February 2023 Meeting close: 9.40 p.m.
 Appendix 1 : Minutes of 3 rd October